 (Rice-shaped orzo is such a great pasta to use as a supporting pasta in a dish.
 It’s also great in soups, giving them body and a bit of chew.)

 You can just pair this with a salad, though the dish also has a nice hit of vitamin-packed greens thanks to the chopped kale.
-If you can find baby kale, just use regular kale, but make sure you cut out the tough stems before chopping it.
+If you can’t find baby kale, just use regular kale, but make sure you cut out the tough stems before chopping it.
 Or use chard, spinach or maybe even tiny broccoli florets or asparagus for a different version.

 Many kinds of beer and white wine will pair beautifully with this dish.
 For beer, try a bock ale, and for wine, a Reisling would be lovely.
 Maybe a glass of cider for the kiddos.